Planting a Greener Future: Campbelltown’s First Tiny Forest Takes Root

 Tiny Forests are densely planted pockets of native bushland, roughly the size of a tennis court, located within urban areas.
 These small urban wildlife habitats offer a unique nature-based solution that reconnects people with nature while helping to address urban climate and biodiversity challenges.
 Using an established planting technique known as the Miyawaki method, which incorporates soil enrichment, a diverse selection of indigenous plant species, and dense planting, Tiny Forests are designed to grow rapidly.
 As a result, they can develop up to ten times faster than traditional forests and become up to one hundred times more biodiverse than monoculture forests.

-A total of 900 plants and 45 species of indigenous plants were planted.
-As it matures, it will help improve air quality while contributing to climate change mitigation and adaptation in the neighbourhood.
+A total of 900 plants representing 45 indigenous species were established at the site.
+As the forest matures, it is expected to enhance local air quality and contribute to climate change mitigation and adaptation within the surrounding urban environment.

 Beyond its environmental benefits, the Tiny Forest will also provide a valuable green space for the local community, offering a place of respite for residents and creating habitat for birds, insects, and other wildlife for years to come.
 As the forest grows, it will continue to support biodiversity, provide valuable learning opportunities for students, and foster a stronger connection between people and nature in Campbelltown.